-Geography At King Richard III
+Geography at King Richard III Infant and Nursery School

 By the time children leave our school, we hope they have a passion for exploring the outdoor world, an understanding of different cultures both within our country and others, and have transferable skills to use throughout their life.

 Please see below for our current Geography Progression Map and knowledge organisers for each year group.
 The knowledge organisers help adults to structure planning around key facts and let adults at home know more about the most important learning in each year group.